Bio

 Can we use computational modeling to inform our understanding of semantics, pragmatics and social science ?
-I think the answer is yes
+I think the answer is yes.

 I completed my Masters at the University of Rochester, where I worked in the Formal and Computational Semantics Lab with Aaron Steven White.
 My research focused on the wide breadth of generalizations available across predicates and arguments in English.